michaeltouati/ESVM/contributing.md

 	test_minmod test_superbee test_Van_Leer test_MUSCL1 test_MUSCL2 test_my-new-feature test_end
 ```

-5) Make sure your code passes the tests by typing on your terminal:
+5) Make sure your code passes all the tests by typing on your terminal:
 ```sh
 make test
 ```
-6) Ensure the code compiles with all compiler debugging options:
+6) Ensure the code compiles with the following compiler debugging options:
 - `-g -traceback -fopenmp -r8 -std90 -fpe0 -debug all -debug-parameters all -C` for the INTEL compiler ifort
 - `-fdefault-real-8 -O -g -fopenmp -Wall -fcheck=all -fbacktrace -std=f95 -fall-intrinsics -ffpe-trap=invalid,zero,overflow` for the GNU compiler gfortran